jesse-r-s-hines/jesse-r-s-hines/README.md

 Hi!
 I'm Jesse Hines.
 I'm a full-stack software developer.
-Lately I've been working with Python, TypeScript and plugins and tools for [Obsidian](https://obsidian.md).
+Lately I've been working with Python, TypeScript, and plugins and tools for [Obsidian](https://obsidian.md).

 You can see some of my open source projects here:
 - [WDIO Obsidian Service](https://github.com/jesse-r-s-hines/wdio-obsidian-service): A WebdriverIO service for end-to-end testing Obsidian plugins